markusmoenig/Eldiron-Web/content/scripting_data/_index.md

 ```

 > [!NOTE]
-> Player characters must be registered using the `register_player` command.
+> Player characters must be registered using the `player = true` in the characters data.

 > [!TIP]
 > These movement commands are **camera-independent** and work for **2D, isometric, and first-person cameras**.